 A municipality (a city, township, or village) may enact an ordinance to authorize one or more types of marihuana facilities, and limit the number of each type of facility; charge an annual local fee up to $5,000 on licensees; and enact other ordinances related to marihuana facilities such as zoning ordinances.
 However, regulations regarding the purity or pricing of marihuana or regulations interfering or conflicting with state statutory regulations for licensing marihuana facilities could not be imposed.
-So far, municipalities opting in to the MMFLA or expressing an intent to do so are:
+Many municipalities are considering whether to opt in and have drafted ordinances.
+So far, those that have enacted an opt-in ordinance, or that have officially expressed an intent to do so, are:

 State License Application – An applicant for a state grower, processor, secure transporter, safety compliance center, or provisioning center license must provide information including: